fredrikaverpil/creosote/README.md

 $ creosote --help
 ```

+## How this works

+Some data is required as input:

+- A list of production package names (can be fetched from e.g. `pyproject.toml`)
+- The path to the virtual environment
+- The path to one or more Python files

+The creosote tool will first scan the given python file(s) for all its imports.
+Then it fetches all production package names.
+Finally, all imports are associated with their corresponding package name.
+If a package does not have any imports associated, it will be considered to be unused.

 ## Ambition and history

 The idea of a package like this was born from having gotten security vulnerability